said to be appallingly awful at mid-summer, is lovely in the off-season, so we'll

 waves adieu to the Port William Inn for the day and then strides vigorously past

 all the coastal remnants of ancient slate mining sites.
 It's hard to imagine what

 life was like for the workers here 200 years ago.
 Or even why they bothered.
 It

-must have been a crazed survival instinct or something.
+must have been a half-crazed survival instinct or something.

 suggestive artifact is improbably said to have been left behind by slate miners